philipturner/metal-experiment-1/README.md

 Metal Experiments:
 - 1) High sequential throughput, overcoming command buffer bottleneck, virtualizing operation dispatches
+- 2) Overhead of incorporating thread safety, using cmdbuf completion handlers to automatically flush the command stream
-- 2) Fast memory allocation, flushing command stream when system runs out of memory
+- 3) Fast memory allocation, flushing command stream when system runs out of memory
-- 3) Unary op fusion
+- 4) Unary op fusion
-- 4) Custom cache and shader archive for command-line SwiftPM builds, will reuse this concept in OpenCL backend which has no system shader cache
+- 5) Custom cache and shader archive for command-line SwiftPM builds, will reuse this concept in OpenCL backend which has no system shader cache
-- 5) Multithreaded and delayed MPSGraph creation
+- 6) Multithreaded and delayed MPSGraph creation